heatherw3521/NUDFT/README.md

 w = 0:n-1;               % row vec of the frequency indices xtrue = randn(n,1) + 1i*randn(n,1);    % choose Fourier coeffs at said indices
-V = gamma(:).^w;         % dense fill Vandermonde matrix (only for small tests) b = V*xtrue;             % direct generate RHS (only for small tests) tic;                     % time our solver x = INUDFT(gamma,n,b);   % solve one RHS with default tolerance fprintf('solve in %.3g s: rel l2 resid norm %.3g, rel l2 soln error norm %.3g\n', toc, norm(V*x-b)/norm(b), norm(x-xtrue)/norm(x))
+V = gamma(:).^w;         % dense fill Vandermonde matrix (only for small tests) b = V*xtrue;             % directly generate RHS (only for small tests) tic;                     % time our solver... x = INUDFT(gamma,n,b);   % solve one RHS, using default tolerance fprintf('solve in %.3g s: rel l2 resid norm %.3g, rel l2 soln error norm %.3g\n', toc, norm(V*x-b)/norm(b), norm(x-xtrue)/norm(x))
 ```
-This completes in less than a second with the output:
+This completes in less than a second on a modern machine with typical output:
 ```
-done in 0.23 s: rel l2 resid norm 3.81e-11, rel l2 soln error norm 2.96e-10
+solve in 0.235 s: rel l2 resid norm 3.13e-11, rel l2 soln error norm 1.51e-10
 ```
-For comparison, MATLAB's dense direct solver takes 7 seconds for this problem.
+For comparison, MATLAB's dense direct solver takes 7 seconds for this problem
+on the same machine.
 The condition number is $\kappa_2(V) \approx 1.03 \times 10^3$ (for random seed `rng(0)`).
-For complete code see `small_example.m` in the top directory.
+For complete code see `example_small.m` in the top directory.

-Next, look in `Code/itersolv` and its README for documented implementations of all iterative solution methods, `Code/wrapper_INUDFT`,
+Next, look in `Code/itersolv/` and its README for documented implementations of all iterative solution methods, `Code/wrapper_INUDFT.m`,
 and the comparison code `test_iNUDFT.m`.
 They all use a different convention
 with nodes in $[0,2\pi)$ and symmetrized frequencies, as in FINUFFT.
 Also see [FINUFFT iterative inversion tutorial](https://finufft.readthedocs.io/en/latest/tutorial/inv1d2.html) which uses the latter notation for this same task.